erikvanoosten/metrics-scala/README.md

 Note: If you depend on JMX: 2.2.0 has a small [bug](https://github.com/codahale/metrics/issues/318) that makes it inconvenient to use JMX.

 Note: If you are not using the latest version, make sure you read the notes on Akka above.

-Next release (3.0.6) will also be build for 2.10 without Akka.

 ## Support